clambin/imdb-watchlist/README.md

 If '-apikey' is not specified, imdb-watchlist generates & logs a key automatically.

-### Configuring Sonarr
+### Configuring Radarr

-Add an Import List in Sonarr/Radarr, specifying the API key described above.
+Add an Import List in Radarr, specifying the API key described above.

 ## Authors